 Why These Principles Matter

-These principles aren’t just theoretical ideals, they solve real problems that plague software development.
+These principles aren’t just theoretical ideals — they solve real problems that plague software development.
 When you write pure functions and embrace immutability, you eliminate entire categories of bugs.
 No more wondering if a function modified some distant state.
-No more debugging race conditions in concurrent code.
 No more surprising behavior when the same function returns different results.

 The predictability these principles provide has tangible benefits.
 Your code becomes easier to test because pure functions don’t need complex setup or mocking.
 Refactoring becomes safer because you can reason about each function in isolation.
 Debugging becomes simpler because data transformations are explicit and traceable.

-Perhaps most importantly, these principles make your code easier to understand, not just for others, but for your future self.
+Perhaps most importantly, these principles make your code easier to understand for others and your future self alike.
 When you return to functional code months later, the lack of hidden state and side effects means you can grasp what’s happening without diving into implementation details.

 I encourage you to think about these principles when writing code, even in object-oriented languages.
 You don’t need to adopt a purely functional language to benefit from these ideas.
 Start small, write a few pure functions, avoid mutating data where possible, compose functions instead of nesting them.